 J-1 Scholars should be prepared to pay these fees upon their arrival to the Vermont Law School.
 These fees must be paid by credit card, no cash or checks will be accepted.

-Upon your arrival, you must contact Gabriella Marsh to check-in and complete an Arrival Form.
+Upon your arrival, you must contact Natalia May to check-in and complete an Arrival Form.
 Please note that under Department of State regulations, failure to check-in within 30 days of arrival will result in cancellation of your exchange visitor status and may subject you to deportation.

 Bring these items when you check in: